Master's Degree Program

 • secondary school leaving certificate from an English-speaking school

-• Transcript of Records/Diploma Supplement of at least two years of studies completed at a university in an EU/EEA member state, Switzerland, the United Kingdom of Great Britain and Northern Ireland, the USA, Australia, New Zealand or Canada.
+• Transcript of Records/Diploma Supplement of at least two years of studies completed at a university in an EU/EEA member state, Switzerland, the United Kingdom of Great Britain and Northern Ireland, the USA, Australia, New Zealand or Canada (or alternatively before graduation, see point 3)

 • English certificate (not older than 3 years), e.g.: